GMLC-TDC/HELICS/docs/references/configuration_options_reference.md

     :maxdepth: 2
 ```

 Many of the HELICS entities have significant configuration options.
 Rather than comprehensively list these options while explaining the features themselves, we've created this section of the User Guide to serve as a reference as to what they are, what they do, and how to use them.
-This reference is oriented-around the use of JSONs for configuration and is an attempt to be comprehensive in listing and explaining those options.
+This reference is oriented-around the use of JSON files for configuration and is an attempt to be comprehensive in listing and explaining those options.
 As will be explained below, many of these options are accessible via direct API calls though some of these calls are general in nature (such as [helicsFederateInfoSetIntegrerProperty](api-reference/C_API.md#federateinfo) to set the logging level, among other things).
 As such

 ## Configuration methods